MalasadaTech/decode-extension/roadmap.md

 # Decode Extension Development Roadmap

-This roadmap outlines the planned enhancements for the **Decode Extension**, a browser extension for Firefox and Chrome that decodes URL-encoded and Base64-encoded strings via a context menu.
+This roadmap outlines the planned enhancements for the **Decode Extension**, a browser extension for Firefox and Chrome that decodes URL-encoded, Base64-encoded, and Hex-encoded strings via a context menu.
 The goal is to enhance its functionality for web developers, security researchers, and general users, with a focus on phishing analysis (e.g., on urlscan.io).

 ## Overview

-The extension currently supports decoding URL-encoded and Base64-encoded strings with a right-click context menu, displaying results in an alert box.
+The extension currently supports decoding URL-encoded, Base64-encoded, and Hex-encoded strings with a right-click context menu, displaying results in a toast notification.
 The following features will expand its capabilities, improve usability, and streamline workflows for security research.

 ## Planned Features